streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

 You can configure the threshold size using CLI tools, such as [pulsarctl](https://streamnative.io/docs/v1.0.0/manage-and-monitor/pulsarctl/overview/) or pulsar-admin.

+The offload configurations in `broker.conf` and `standalone.conf` are used for the namespaces that do not have namespace level offload policies.
+Each namespace can have its own offload policy.
+If you want to set offload policy for each namespace, use the command [`pulsar-admin namespaces set-offload-policies options`](http://pulsar.apache.org/tools/pulsar-admin/2.6.0-SNAPSHOT/#-em-set-offload-policies-em-) command.

 ### Example

 This example sets the AWS S3 offloader threshold size to 10 MB using pulsar-admin.